 - OIG Investigations / Subpoenas

 Our firm has represented a diverse range of physicians and health care providers in matters related to audits, investigations, Civil Investigative Demands, medical board complaints, and litigation at the state and federal level.
 Regardless of how fraud is identified or investigated, or which agencies are involved, the stakes and exposure to risks are tremendous and can include civil fines, damages, provider exclusion, adverse medical license consequences, and, in some cases, criminal charges.
 Defending against or mitigating these penalties demands immediate action.

 Work with Experienced Texas Health Care Fraud Defense Attorneys

 Due to extensive regulation at both the state and federal, health care providers need to ensure compliance before entering into any transaction.
 With serious penalties, any audit or investigation also demands immediate intervention led by proven attorneys.
-At Hendershot, Cannon & Hisey, P.C., we have the experience and resources to assist health care practitioners in a range of proactive and responsive measures related to health care fraud.
+At Hendershot, Cowart & Hisey, P.C., we have the experience and resources to assist health care practitioners in a range of proactive and responsive measures related to health care fraud.
 Our goals in these cases focus on using our insight to ensure compliance, keep investigations civil, and open the door to effective negotiations or defense strategies that help clients mitigate risks and penalties.